Trey Mancini Player Props: Cubs vs. Cardinals

-The Chicago Cubs, including Trey Mancini (.250 on-base percentage in past 10 games, 51 points below season-long percentage), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at Wrigley Field, Sunday at 2:20 PM ET.
+The Chicago Cubs, including Trey Mancini (.233 slugging percentage in past 10 games, including no home run), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.

-In his last game, he went 1-for-4 with a double against the Cardinals.
+In his previous game he had a hitless performance (0-for-1) against the Cardinals.

 Trey Mancini Game Info & Props vs. the Cardinals